-Academic biographyJohn O'Flynn is Associate Professor of Music at DCU where he teaches courses in popular music, film music, music sociology, intercultural music transmission, choral and group performance, and solfege/musical techniques, and also supervises student research to doctoral level.
+Academic biographyJohn O'Flynn is Professor of Music at DCU where he teaches courses in popular music, film music, music sociology, intercultural music transmission, choral and group performance, and solfege/musical techniques, and also supervises student research to doctoral level.
 Between 1999-2008 he was lecturer in music at Mary Immaculate College, University of Limerick, and from 2008-2016 he was senior lecturer and Head of Music at St Patrick's College, DCU.
 He was programme leader for BA Music and directed the MA in Music at DCU from 2016-2020.
 He is recipient of research fellowships from The Irish Research Council (2008), An Foras Feasa (2011) and St Patrick's College (2015), and of awards for excellence in teaching and learning from Mary Immaculate College (2007) and the Shannon Consortium of HE institutions (2008).
 He is currently President of the Society for Musicology in Ireland (2021-2024), was founding chair of the Society for Music Education in Ireland (2010-2014), and served on the Council of Heads of Music in Higher Education (2008-2021) in various roles, including chair.
-He is a long-serving member of the international editorial board of Music Education Research, a recently appointed advisory board member for Irish Musical Studies (Boydell and Brewer) and Performance Research Ireland (Peter Lang), and is general editor for the forthcoming book series Studies in Irish Music Education.
+He is a long-serving member of the international editorial board of Music Education Research, advisory board member for both Irish Musical Studies (Boydell and Brewer) and Performance Research Ireland (Peter Lang), and is general editor for the book series Studies in Irish Music Education (Cork University Press).

 To date he has a total of eight books and edited volumes published, and has written numerous peer-reviewed journal articles, book chapters and encyclopaedia entries.
 As research supervisor/mentor he is involved with several externally funded postgraduate and postdoctoral projects (EI, IRC, MSCA).
-He has delivered keynote addresses and conference papers in Europe, the Americas and Asia, has acted as external examiner for several institutions in Ireland and the UK, and regularly carries out academic review work for Irish, UK and EU agencies.
+He has delivered keynote addresses and conference papers in Europe, the Americas and Asia, has acted as external examiner for several institutions in Ireland and the UK, and regularly carries out academic review work and various consultancy roles for Irish, UK and EU agencies.

-He manages and promotes concerts at DCU, including the Lunchtime Concert Series since 2016, while from 2013-2021 he managed the annual Fidelio Trio Winter Chamber Music Festival.
+He curates and promotes concerts at DCU, including the Lunchtime Concert Series since 2016, while from 2013-2021 he managed the annual Fidelio Trio Winter Chamber Music Festival.
 He is also active as a choral conductor and baritone recitalist.

-His most recent publications include the monograph Music, the Moving Image and Ireland, 1897-2017 (Routledge, 2022), the co-edited books Ceol Phádraig: Music at St Patrick's College, 1875-2016 (with John Buckley; Peter Lang, 2019), Made in Ireland: Studies in Popular Music (with Áine Mangaoang and Lonán Ó Briain; Routledge, 2020), a chapter on Dublin popular music scenes in Geographically Isolated and Peripheral Music Scenes: Global Insights and Perspectives (ed.
+Recent publications include the monograph Music, the Moving Image and Ireland, 1897-2017 (Routledge, 2022), the co-edited books Ceol Phádraig: Music at St Patrick's College, 1875-2016 (with John Buckley; Peter Lang, 2019) and Made in Ireland: Studies in Popular Music (with Áine Mangaoang and Lonán Ó Briain; Routledge, 2020), a chapter on Dublin popular music scenes in Geographically Isolated and Peripheral Music Scenes: Global Insights and Perspectives (ed.
 C. Ballico; Palgrave Macmillan, 2021), and a chapter on social media, diaspora and musical belonging in the Oxford Handbook of Social Media and Music Learning (eds.
 J. Waldron, S. Horsley & K. Veblen; OUP, 2020).

 Associated Postdoctoral Fellows